 The call for abstracts is now open.
 If you wish to attend this conference, please complete the online application form and submit an abstract of your contribution (see HERE for instructions for abstracts).
 Candidate participants from companies should upload a short letter outlining their interest in the conference.

-The deadline for applications is May 1, 2019.
+The deadline for applications was May 15, 2019.
 All applications will go through selection by the Scientific Committee; successful applicants will be informed one month after the deadline.
 Since the number of participants is limited, we emphasize that the online form is only an application for registration.
 Completing the form does NOT mean that you are accepted in the conference.
 Please do not make any travel bookings until you have received confirmation that your application to attend the conference has been approved.

 Only applicants from partnering COST countries can apply for reimbursement of travel and subsistence costs by the EuroXanth COST Action.
 Among them, only participants who will give an oral presentation or who will present a poster will be eligible for reimbursement.
 If successful, travel and subsistence costs will be reimbursed in line with the COST Travel Reimbursement Rules and according to the limits defined by the Management Committee.
 We specifically ask Early Career Investigators (ECIs) and colleagues from Inclusiveness Target Countries to apply for participation and reimbursement.